mgifford/drupal-security/src/server.rst

 chosen not to explicitly prefix them with sudo.

-Protect your SSH keys by ensuring that your private keys are `password protected and using 2048-bits`_.
+Protect your SSH keys by ensuring that your private keys are `password protected and using at least 2048-bits encryption`_.
+Some people now thing that the default should be 4096-bits, while really paranoid people may choose to use 8192-bits.
+Although theoretically there is nothing wrong with doing this, in practice there are `limitations` to what browsers and hosting companies provide.
+At the present time, 2048-bits seems sufficient for most use cases.

 By disabling the use of passwords for SSH user logins a common server vulnerability is simply eliminated.
 When you turn off password logins, "`script kiddies`_\ " simply cannot compromise your server with common dictionary or brute force attacks.
 There are explanations on how to